prarthanats/ERA/S16_Assignment/README.md

-# English-to-Italian Sentence Translation using Transformers
+# English-to-French Sentence Translation using Transformers

 The goal of this assignment was to train an English to French translation model using the OPUS book translation dataset using the PyTorch Lightening framework.